Microeconomics Principles Review

 Everything you need to know about positive and negative externalities including how per unit taxes and subsidies can correct for these market failures.

 A review of how to find important points, prices, and quantities found on all of the Advanced Placement microeconomics graphs.
-There is also a 65 question review game where you test your skills locating the important points, prices, and quantities.

 Overview of areas on a micro graphs and an activity that covers all of the shading for microeconomics graphs including supply and demand, market structures, externalities, and tariffs.